 Answer:

 Yes!
 It’s not the coffee that causes issues.
 It’s all of the “stuff” that we put into the coffee.
-Stay away from natural and artificial sweetners and instead of creamer, use almond milk or coconut milk
+Stay away from natural and artificial sweeteners and instead of creamer, use almond milk or coconut milk

-Question: Why is there no fruit on the meal plan?
+Question: Why is there no fruit on the meal plan other than an apple?

 Answer: